HighGrain · Thinking

 The D-E-A pattern

-Discuss, Elaborate, Align — the three-step process through which every Action Artefact becomes a legitimate planning decision.
+Discuss, Elaborate, Align — the three-step process that makes planning decisions legitimate.

 Before any draft is written, the architect has conversations.
-Not structured workshops, not requirements sessions — informal, one-on-one conversations without a fixed agenda or expected outputs.
+Not meetings.
+Not workshops.
+Conversations — informal, one-on-one, without an agenda or expected outputs.

-The purpose of the Discuss step is to understand.
+The goal of the Discuss step is to understand.
 What does this stakeholder actually need?
 What are they worried about?
-What constraints do they face that have not been articulated formally?
-What history exists around this decision that a newcomer would not know?
-The Discuss step gathers the raw material of the planning decision before any drafting begins.
+What constraints do they face that they haven't articulated formally?
+What does success look like from their perspective?
+What history exists around this decision that a newcomer wouldn't know?

-The completed artefact goes through formal endorsement: first by the direct stakeholders who participated in Discuss and Elaborate, then peer review by senior architects for quality and consistency, then approval by the appropriate Governance Forum.
+The completed artefact goes through formal endorsement: first by the direct stakeholders who participated in its development, then peer review by senior architects, then approval by the appropriate governance forum.

 References